evanj/googlesignin/README.md

 3. `CLIENT_ID=YOURID go run github.com/evanj/googlesignin/example`

+## Identity-Aware Proxy

+The Google Cloud Identity-Aware Proxy lets you control access to web applications using Google's built-in access control.
+This package provides HTTP middleware to verify the signed header and extract the email address.
+This performs the same function as the googlesignin package, but for applications using IAP.
+This repository contains an example.
+It is running https://goiap-demo.appspot.com/, but you won't be able to access it (sorry!).

 ## Design Overview / Notes

 This calls the Google Sign-In JavaScript API and saves the resulting ID token and optionally the access token in a cookie.
 Malicious JavaScript running on the site could steal these cookie, but they are time limited, so this seems basically as good as setting a a session cookie.
 It might be slightly better to expose an endpoint that saves them as an encrypted blob in an HTTPOnly cookie.